International Investigations (2025-2026)

 New Mexico

-The New Mexico Attorney General reopened the investigation into Epstein's Zorro Ranch property, a 7,500-acre compound near Stanley, New Mexico.
+On February 19, 2026, AG Raul Torrez reopened the criminal investigation into Epstein's Zorro Ranch property, a 7,500-acre compound near Stanley, New Mexico.
 Epstein was never required to register as a sex offender in the state despite his 2008 Florida conviction, a failure that allowed him to continue operating from the property without law enforcement oversight.
+The reopened investigation encompasses potential criminal conduct at the ranch.

-On February 17, 2026, the first meeting of a truth commission was held, chaired by state Representative Andrea Romero.
-The commission has a $2 million budget for investigators, legal experts, and support staff.
+On February 16, 2026, a truth commission was created with subpoena power and a $2 million+ budget.
+Chaired by state Representative Andrea Romero, the commission held its first meeting on February 17, 2026.
 Its mandate focuses on examining law enforcement actions and inactions during Epstein's time in New Mexico, including why he was never required to register as a sex offender and the extent of his connections to local officials and institutions.

 Investigation Timeline